JamesHHC/Pharm-Info-Site/README.md

 - **Backend:** Node.js + Express
 - **Database:** PostgreSQL (with pgAdmin 4)
 - **Authentication:** JWTs with refresh token support + bcrypt
-- **Deployment:** Planned production deployment will use a reverse proxy such as NGINX to serve the frontend and proxy backend API requests.
+- **Deployment:** The production deployment runs on Windows Server, using NGINX to serve the built Vite frontend and reverse proxy API requests to the Node.js backend.
+The backend is managed with PM2, which ensures automatic restarts and state restoration on reboot via `pm2 resurrect`.
+Both NGINX and the backend are launched at system startup using PowerShell scripts registered in the Windows Startup folder.

 ---